 Covid 19 impacts on Spanish Mortgage levels.
-Aprils Spanish loan figures started to show the impact of the lockdown on the numbers of new loans constituted in the Month.
+Aprils Spanish loan figures start to show the impact of the lockdown.
+Of numbers of new loans constituted in the Month.

-Mays figures will almost certainly be lower again and it will take a few months for good levels to return.
+Mays figures will almost certainly be lower again.
+It will take a few months for good levels to return.

 Why are there less loan redemptions

-For most Spanish citizens paying off chunks of an existing mortgage and or moving and making a new commitment is something they may well postpone until a degree of normality and the full economic impact is known.
+For most Spanish citizens paying off chunks of an existing mortgage.
+Or moving.
+Also making a new commitment.
+Is something they may well postpone until a degree of normality and the full economic impact is known.

-This means using savings to pay up a loan or moving house may well be delayed until there is more certainty so large outflows to the mortgage books as suffered during and after the financial crisis will not be as high.
+This means using savings to pay up a loan.
+Decisions to move house may well be delayed.
+Until there is more certainty.
+Large outflows to the mortgage books.
+As suffered during and after the financial crisis, will not be as high.

-In April 23.840 new loans were signed down some 18.4% on the same month of the previous year.
+In April 23.840 new loans signed was down 18.4% on same month of the previous year.
 As Covid 19 impacts on Spanish mortgage levels.

-In terms of against last month the number of loans was down 9.6% and now down 2.1% year to date, Loan size was down 2% and but still up 10.4% year to date and capital lent down 11.4% on last month but up 8.2% year to date due to the higher average loan size.
+In terms of against previous month numbers of loans was down 9.6%.
+Now down 2.1% year to date.
+Loan sizes were down 2%.
+But still up 10.4% year to date.
+Capital lent was down 11.4% on last month.
+However up 8.2% year to date.
+Due to the higher average loan size.

-In April 63.6% of all new credit in the market was lent for buying a home, this will probably remain at these sort of levels as commercial lending will almost certainly be hit harder than residential lending.
+In April 63.6% of all new credit in the market was lent for buying a home.
+This will probably remain at these sort of levels.
+Commercial lending will almost certainly be hit harder than residential lending.

 Interest rates Spain

-As possibly a reflection of new borrowers wanting some future certainty fixed rate products made up 51.6% of all new contracts and has overtaken variable rates.
-Given 5v years ago they made up less than 5% of all new contracts the shift in mortgage product type in Spain has been vast.
+Possibly as a reflection of new borrowers wanting some future certainty, fixed rate products made up 51.6% of all new contracts.
+And has overtaken variable rates.
+Given 5 years ago they made up less than 5% of all new contracts.
+The shift in mortgage product type in Spain has been vast.

 Madrid feels the pain

-Madrid suffered in the month as expected down 9.6% over last month and down 27.5% on last year the canaries was down 31% and 36.8% respectively but Valencia and Murcia bucked the trend with Valencia only dropping 1.1% on last month and 7.7% on last year and Murcia down 10.3% on Marc h but up 19.4% on April of last year and Andalucia was actually up on March by 6.88% but down on last year by 7.6%.
+Madrid suffered in the month.As expected.
+Decreasing 9.6% over last month.
+Also down 27.5% on last year.
+The canaries was down 31% and 36.8% respectively.
+Valencia and Murcia bucked the trend with Valencia only dropping 1.1% on last month.
+7.7% on last year.
+Murcia down 10.3% on March, but up 19.4% on April of last year.
+Andalucia was actually up on March.
+By 6.88%, but down on last year by 7.6%.

 New Spanish Mortgage enquiries increase

-New mortgage enquiries have been relatively buoyant since the beginning of June after 6 weeks of nothing at all.
-As things start to open up non residents wanting to start looking at buying in Spain again has improved.
+New mortgage enquiries have been relatively buoyant.
+Since the beginning of June.
+After 6 weeks of nothing at all.
+As things start to open up non residents who want to start looking at buying in Spain.
+Has improved.

-Whilst the upfront numbers show some positivity in terms of the loan application process it will be some time before any of this comes to actual business for either brokers or the Banks.
+Whilst the upfront numbers show some positivity.
+In terms of the loan application process it will be some time before any of this comes to actual business.
+For either brokers or the Banks in Spain.

-It is still very difficult for potential buyers to visit Spain and actually look for property and many feel prices may drop so whilst they are starting to look at the possibilities they may still defer any buying decisions until much later in the year.
+It remains very difficult for potential buyers to visit Spain.
+To actually look for property.
+Many feel prices may drop.
+So whilst they are starting to look at the possibilities they may still defer any buying decisions.
+Until much later in the year.

-At the moment it appears that by quarter 4 activity levels should recover but this is still subject to what happens in the coming months in terms of economic impacts and danger of a second wave and further shutdowns.
+At the moment it appears that by quarter 4 activity levels should recover.
+This is still subject to what happens in the coming months.
+Economic impacts, danger of a second wave and further shutdowns.

-UK citizens seem focussed on doing something before end of year so to have secured a property in Spain before Brexit finally happens but this is still fragile in terms of its certainty as whilst there desire may be to buy before Brexit other factors will play a part in whether this is possible for them.
+UK citizens seem focussed on doing something before end of year.
+So to have secured a property in Spain before Brexit finally happens.
+But this is still fragile in terms of its certainty.
+Whilst the desire may be to buy before Brexit, other factors will play a part.
+As to whether this is possible for them.

-We can expect and is probably the only certainty this year that the year will remain a difficult one for everyone.
+We can expect, and is probably the only certainty, that the year will remain a difficult one for everyone.